-The e500 implements the following features, not provided on the e300 and defined by the Power ISA:
+The e500 implements the following features, not provided on the e600 and defined by the Power ISA:

 - Multiple-level interrupt model.
 In addition to the standard set of save restore registers (SRR0 and SRR1) and the Return from Interrupt instruction (rfi), the Power ISA defines the following separate resources to shorten interrupt latency and provide greater control over interrupt behavior: - Critical interrupts-Uses separate save and restore resources, CSSR0 and CSRR1 the Return from Critical Interrupt instruction (rfci).
-These resources allowed critical-type interrupts to be taken without having to save state of any concurrent non-critical interrupts.
-Some e300 family devices support critical interrupts using the fixed offset of 0xA00 rather than the IVOR/IVPR SPRs to determine the interrupt vector. - The following interrupts use the critical interrupt resources: critical input and watchdog timer interrupts.
+These resources allowed critical-type interrupts to be taken without having to save state of any concurrent non-critical interrupts. - The following interrupts use the critical interrupt resources: critical input and watchdog timer interrupts.
 On the e500, machine check interrupts may be configured to use critical interrupt resources. - Machine check interrupt-Implements save and restore registers (MCSRR0/MCSRR1) used to save the return address and machine state when machine check interrupts are taken.
 The rfmci instruction is used to restore state. - Programmable interrupt vectors.
 The Power ISA defines the following SPRs for setting up the interrupt vector table: - Interrupt vector prefix register (IVPR).
 Provides the high-order bits for placing the interrupt table in memory. - Interrupt vector offset registers (IVORs).
 Provides the low-order, interrupt-specific bits for placing each interrupt handler into the interrupt table. - Byte ordering configured on a per-page basis (the E bit in the TLBs) instead of the moded byte ordering determined by the setting of MSR[LE,ILE].
 These bits are not implemented on the e500.
-The Power ISA defines true little-endian byte ordering, replacing the version of little-endian byte ordering defined in the PowerPC architecture.
-The e300 also supports a true little-endian byte-ordering mode, configured through the MSR[LE,ILE] fields - Cache-line locking.
+The Power ISA defines true little-endian byte ordering, replacing the version of little-endian byte ordering defined in the PowerPC architecture. - Cache-line locking.
 Allows instructions and data to be locked into their respective caches on a cache line basis.
 Locking is performed by a set of touch and lock set instructions.
-The e300 cache locking functionality allows separate locking of the data and instruction cache by setting HID0[DLOCK,ILOCK].
-The e300 provides locking on a cache-way basis using HID2[IWLCK, DWLCK].
+The e600 cache locking functionality allows separate locking of the data and instruction cache by setting HID0[DLOCK,ILOCK]. - The e600 implements an L2 cache, which is not supported on the e500v1 or e500v2.
+Therefore the e600 registers shown in Figure 7 are not supported on the e500v1 and e500v2.